TheIoTLearningInitiative/EmbeddedLinux/documentation/YoctoBoardSupportPackage.md

 > In embedded systems, a board support package (BSP) is an implementation of specific support code (software) for a given (device motherboard) board that conforms to a given operating system.
 It is commonly built with a bootloader that contains the minimal device support to load the operating system and device drivers for all the devices on the board.
 [Wikipedia](https://en.wikipedia.org/wiki/Board_support_package)

-## Intel Edison® Board Firmware Software Release
+## Intel® Edison Board Firmware Software Release

 The Intel® Edison Board Support Package offers these features: